-Teesside Airshow: Airport apologises after traffic gridlock mars event
+Teesside Airshow organisers apologise after traffic gridlock mars event

 - Published

-The hosts of an air show have apologised for huge traffic problems which saw people trapped on gridlocked roads for hours.
+The organisers of an air show have apologised for the traffic chaos which saw hundreds of ticketholders trapped on gridlocked roads for hours.

-Teesside International Airport, near Darlington, staged the sold-out Teesside Airshow on Saturday.

-In a statement, it said the show had been a "victim of its own success" and promised a review of what went wrong.

-More than 22,000 tickets were sold for the event, but hundreds of people were caught up in the massive queues.
+More than 22,000 tickets were sold for Teesside Airshow on Saturday, but many were caught up in the huge queues.

+Teesside International Airport which staged the sold-out event, said it had been a "victim of its own success".

+Organisers Skylive Air said they will "fully investigate" what went wrong and are looking in to how to give refunds.

+"The traffic management plan in place was fully signed off by everyone.

+"Clearly something went wrong yesterday and we will fully investigate to make sure this doesn't happen again.
+We are looking in to how to give refunds to those who didn't attend the show because of the delays."

-Disgruntled ticketholders took to social media to vent their frustration at the long delays, with many of those who missed out demanding refunds.
+Disgruntled customers took to social media to vent their frustration at the long delays, with many of those who missed out demanding refunds.

-Speaking on Saturday, organiser Chris Petty did not mention reimbursements but said they put out the message "weeks before" for people to allow "plenty of time" to get there.

 Who organised this?
 Because it’s absolutely appalling.
 Been sat in traffic for hours and we live 15 minutes drive from the airport usually.
 We allowed extra time and currently not even close to getting parked.
 What a joke.— Carol White (@CarolRamsden) June 11, 2022